 8. Streamlining Ops

-- Shopify Launchpad This feature helps merchants automate the launch of new products or collections.
-It can enable merchants to schedule product releases and create custom landing pages for new products and set ad timers for products to launch.
-Using Launchpad makes it easy to create a buzz and efficiently implement sales.
-Price changes can be set to update in advance so they change automatically at the point a sale launches.
+This Plus feature helps merchants automate the launch of new products or collections.
+With Launchpad, merchants can schedule product releases, set price changes and create custom landing pages for new products and set timers for products to launch, making it easy to create a buzz and efficiently implement sales tactics across your store.

-Upgrading to Shopify Plus lowers your payment processing rates, and merchants can benefit from reduced credit card and transaction fees, helping you save on every sale as you scale.
+Upgrading to Shopify Plus lowers your payment processing rates, and merchants can benefit from reduced credit card and transaction fees, which helps with saving on every sale as you scale.

 12. Launch Consulting

-This team works with merchants upgrading to Plus or businesses coming across to Plus via a platform migration and launching a new store.
-They sit between the sales team and the solution engineering team and provide guidance through the launch process, giving advice and guidance to navigate the Shopify ecosystem.
-Launch Consultants work closely with merchants and Shopify Partner agencies like Eastside to make sure the launch goes smoothly and the merchant is maximising their value from the platform.
+The Launch Consulting team works with merchants upgrading to Plus or businesses coming across to Plus via a platform migration.
+They sit between the Shopify sales and solution engineering team, providing guidance through the launch process, giving advice and guidance on navigating the Shopify ecosystem.
+Launch Consultants work closely with merchants and Shopify Partner agencies like us at Eastside to make sure the launch goes smoothly and the merchant is maximising their Plus value from the platform.

 13. Product Consultants